Nov 15, 2017, 10:39:21 AM CST Sep 5, 2023, 12:17:15 PM CDT

 "RSV causes what we call bronchiolitis, which is different than bronchitis," explains Andrew Gelfand, M.D., Chief of Pulmonology and Sleep Medicine at Children's Health℠ and Clinical Professor at UT Southwestern.
 "The difference is that bronchitis is an infection or inflammation in the large airways, and RSV affects the bronchioles, which are the smallest airways of the lungs."

-Older children and adults who have RSV may simply notice they have a bad cold.
-However, in infants, or in young children who have challenges with lung disease for other reasons, RSV can be a quite severe and even life-threatening virus.
+In infants, or in young children who have challenges with lung disease for other reasons, RSV can be a quite severe and even life-threatening virus.

 "The airways in young infants are so small that any amount of inflammation can have a large effect on their ability to breathe," says Dr. Gelfand.
 "When the small airways of an infant are inflamed, they swell and get clogged with mucus.
 Infants then have trouble getting the air out of their lungs, which can cause problems with oxygenation and significant wheezing."